Self-Directed IRA’s with Checkbook Control

 For more information there will be a webinar on Wednesday November 28 at 12pm.
 I know that I’m not alone out there with my self-directed real estate investing.

-19 Responses to “Self-Directed IRA’s with Checkbook Control”
+46 thoughts on “Self-Directed IRA's with Checkbook Control

 I have been focusing my attentions on education funds.
 Grandparents (usually more liquid)are the best suited for buying rental properties to pay for tuition.